Best Miles Credit Card Promotions in Singapore (2026)

 - All Foreign Currency Spend including Retail and Online

-- S$1 = up to 2 Miles
+- S$1 = Up to 2.2 miles

 - Selected Online Hotel and Flight bookings

-- S$1 = Up to 10 Miles
+- S$1 = Up to 10 miles

 American Express Singapore Airlines KrisFlyer Ascend Credit Card

-- S$1 = 3.2 Miles
+- S$1 = 2 KrisFlyer miles

 The Amex KrisFlyer Ascend credit card is also for higher earners, with a minimum income requirement of S$50,000 per annum.
 And like the Standard Chartered X Card, it has a non-waivable annual fee that kicks in from the first year.
 However, if you pay the $340.20 annual fee, you’ll receive 21,500 worth of KrisFlyer Miles when you charge a minimum of SGD1,000 within the first month of card approval.